 Part-time employees must be covered by certain retirement plans.

 This will significantly increase the number of employees that will be able to participate in a retirement plan.
 They will be more likely to sign up with a lower barrier to entry.
 Currently, a traditional IRA takes more self-motivation, and many employees fail to participate in a plan.

 Elimination of the so-called “Stretch IRA” is the key provision that applies to most taxpayers.

-To pass this legislation, Congress must come up with a revenue generator.
-Forcing a distribution from traditional IRA’s over 10 years or less versus allowing distributions over the lifetime of your children or grandchildren will generate a tremendous amount of income tax.
+In order to fund this legislation, Congress came up with a revenue generator.
+Forcing a distribution from traditional IRA’s over 10 years or less versus allowing distributions over the lifetime of your children or grandchildren will generate a tremendous amount of income tax for the IRS.

 What is a Stretch IRA?

 Instead of taking out your IRA over your remaining life expectancy, your heirs, who are younger than you, may take the IRA distributions out over their life expectancy (this stretches the payout to a much longer length of time).
 For example, if you give your grandchildren your retirement account, they can take it out over their life expectancy, which could be over 35 years (instead of your remaining life expectancy, which could be 11 to 17 years at the time of your passing).